fyngyrz/soyacro/README.md

 or unless I move that project to **Python3** \(not very likely, but someone else might undertake that\), **Python** will remain the target here.

-Having said all that, by all means feel free to fork and go your own way with either / both projects.
+Having said that, by all means feel free to fork and go your own way with either / both projects.
 The Github repo for the macro processor is [here](https://github.com/fyngyrz/aa_macro).